zwilsoncc/docs/pages/docs/features/configuration.md

 In addition to the options available in the command line interface (like `--name` for setting the name of the deployment), we also support saving certain parameters into a config file of your choice.

-The types of configuration files can be devided into two groups:
+The types of configuration files can be divided into two groups:

 ## Local Configuration